michaelbironneau/analyst/README.md

 ## Installing from source

 Install go.
 Add $GOPATH/bin to your $PATH.
 Run `go install github.com/michaelbironneau/analyst`.

 ## Usage

+Here are the steps you should follow:

+1. If you haven't already, create a template spreadsheet for your report.
+Save it as an XLSX file.
+2. If you haven't already, create a connection file (see below).
+This tells Analyst how to connect to data sources
+3. Create your AQL script (see below)
+4. Run the `analyst` command (instructions below)

 There are two subcommands: `run` and `validate`.
 The second is essentially a dry run of the first: